ThewsyRum/Manet/README.md

 ## Contributing

-We welcome contributions to enhance Manet.
+We welcome contributions to enhance Manet (especially in the area of injected web3 functionality).
 To contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/YourFeature`